maithilish/gotz/db/readme.txt

 test database

  - bringup db with
-      $ docker-compose up db
+      $ docker-compose up
- - connect to create db and user
+ - schema.sql creates user and prevs.
+In case not created then connect with mysql client and create db and user
       $ mysql -u root -proot -h 127.0.0.1 -P3301
 	create database gotztest;
 	CREATE USER 'foo'@'localhost' IDENTIFIED BY 'bar';